The discovery of bat droppings is the most common method to prove the presence of a bat roost.

 Daubenton’s bat droppings appear to be mainly found in three segments.
 The joints are offset at a 45-degree angle.
 The droppings are typically jet black, long and bulbous.
 The droppings smell of river plants when fresh.
 If water is added to the droppings they turn the water a green colour, unlike other droppings which change the colour of the water to brown.

 Bechstein’s bat droppings have a similar appearance to Natterer’s bat droppings.

 Greater Mouse-eared bat

 Although identifying bat droppings is a good technique to use to get a general idea of which species are present in a roost, it is not infallible.
 The texture, colour and size of the droppings can change depending on the food available to the bats.
-DNA analysis is an option which can provide a definitive answer of the species present.
+The DNA analysis is an option which can provide a definitive answer to the species present.
 Alternatively, dawn re-entry or dusk emergence surveys can be undertaken so that bat dropping identification can be combined with bat call analysis to get a better picture of the species present.